Franchise Tax Definition

 Some states impose a franchise tax only on certain industries.
 For example, franchise taxes in Hawaii, Iowa, Maine, South Dakota, Vermont, and Virginia apply only to financial institutions.
 In Maryland, only public utility companies must pay a franchise tax.

 The types of business entities that pay franchise taxes vary significantly by state.
-For example, Minnesota’s franchise tax applies only to C corporations, but Texas imposes its franchise tax on a wider range of businesses, including all partnership types.
+For example, Minnesota’s franchise tax applies only to C corporations, but Texas franchise tax imposes its franchise tax on a wider range of businesses, including all partnership types.

 Typically, businesses that must register or incorporate with the state pay franchise taxes.
 This includes C corporations, limited partnerships (LPs), limited liability partnerships (LLPs), and limited liability companies (LLCs).